Who to contact

 - Develop their own approach to requirements such as a well-defined pedagogical approach.

-In Ontario, child care centres (sometimes referred to as “day nurseries”), nursery schools, before/after school programs and regulated family child care must operate in accordance with the regulations set out in the Child Care Modernization Act, 2014 which recently replaced the Day Nurseries Act.
-The Child Care Modernization Act will seek to update the current legislation and improve on areas such as quality and safety.
+In Ontario, licensed child care programs, including child care centres, nursery schools, before/after school programs and regulated family child care, must operate in accordance with the regulations set out in the Child Care and Early Years Act, 2014.

 A licensed centre is required to post its license in a place where parents and staff can easily see it.
-Licensed centres are monitored by provincial government personnel (“program advisors”) on at least an annual basis.
+Provincial government personnel, referred to as program advisors, monitor licensed child care centres on an annually basis.

 Family child care (“supervised private home day care” or “home child care”) in Ontario is provided to children under age 10 in a caregiver’s private residence.
 Child care homes are monitored by licensed agencies responsible for multiple family child care homes that operate under the regulations.
 Ontario family child care agency personnel (home visitors) make regular visits to the homes they are responsible for and may provide caregiver training, equipment and backup.

-The Child Care Modernization Act and its regulations address a wide range of standards - from window size to attendance taking to outdoor time.
+The Child Care and Early Years Act, 2014 and its regulations address a wide range of standards, including window sizes, child to staff ratios, and outdoor time.
 A number of regulations related to program quality are highlighted below.

 - Centre supervisors must have a two year diploma in early childhood education (ECE), at least two years experience working in a day nursery and be registered with the College of Early Childhood Educators of Ontario.